qteatime/kate/docs/source/user/manual/security/philosophy.rst

 For more details you can check the section on :doc:`Kate's hardware versions <../intro/hardware>` and how it relates to the :doc:`emulator requirements <../intro/emulator>`.
-Mods are described in the :ref:`Kate's Modding Guide` book.
-Accessibility is further discussed in the :ref:`Accessible Gaming Guide` book.
+Mods and accessibility support guidelines are still not implemented.

 The safety for your data